lazyguru/timelog/README.md

     * If you intend to make changes, please change user_agent to your email address so that Toggl can let you know if you are doing anything really bad
   * replicon.yaml.sample -> replicon.yaml
+    * hostname is an optional field to override which server you connect to.
+It defaults to na8.replicon.com.
+Remove the line if not changing it

 ## Usage ##
 To run Timelog, from the command line in the root directory of your Timelog project execute